Content Moderation & RLHF Services for Safer AI

 Human review of AI conversations

-Manually review dialogues generated by virtual assistants, chatbots, or LLM models in order to correct errors, identify inconsistencies or detect risks of slip-ups.
+Manually review dialogues generated by virtual assistants, chatbots, or LLM models in order to correct errors, identify inconsistencies or detect unsafe or inconsistent behavior

-Analysis of the conversational logic, the relevance of the answers and the respect of the instructions
+Analysis of the conversational logic, the relevance of the answers and the adherence to instructions

 Annotation of identified errors: hallucination, inadequate tone, confusion, broken thread...